deytalytics/dataproductpoc-docs/index.md

 It will cover the following topics:-
 1. The [data mesh principles](data-mesh-principles.md) and what is a data product
 2. The creation of the REST API
-3. The creation of relational databases to store data captured from:-
+3. The creation of [data stores](dp-datastores.md) to store data captured from:-
    * Source to an Input Data Port/endpoint
    * Transformed into an abstraction layer
    * Formatted and sent via an Output Data Port/endpoint